 Fill in the contact form below and we will get in touch with you to discuss your requirements

-Reasons to Run If lacing up is fun for you, you don’t need a reason.by Gary Reading, Sep 2018
+Reasons to Run If lacing up is fun for you, you don’t need a reason.by Well Polished Swansea, Sep 2018

 There is nothing quite so unpleasant as the advice of a newly converted runner.
 The advice is often wrong, for starters.
 And it usually comes from a desire to impress more than to instruct.
 I know all about that, and so does everyone around me.
 As a new runner, I was probably impossible to live with.
 When I wasn’t complaining about how difficult running was, I was bragging about doing it.
 Moaning and boasting took up the better part of the day, but because I never like to waste space, I filled the little time left with words of advice.
 If you run for a month and finally make it a mile, that’s one thing, but if you run for a month, make it a mile, and then tell everyone what kind of shoes they should wear, well pardner, that’s living.

 Now that I’ve been running for a while, I have less advice to give.
 That’s because advice is a recommendation to do something in one particular way.
 But if you run long enough, you’ll do so in every conceivable way.
 You’ll run smart and stupid, fast and slow, short and long, in good weather and bad, with dogs, with friends, with children, alone, on a full stomach and nearly starving, in fancy shoes and old beaters, on college tracks and over mountains, on country roads and city streets.
 Identical runs will be easy one day, grueling the next.
 You’ll have long runs that fly by, short ones that grind on forever.
 One day the syrupy waffle bogs you down, the next day it fuels the final sprint.